Table of Contents

 Hijama (cupping therapy) can be of two types, dry and wet.

 The difference between dry and wet cupping therapy is that in that dry cupping therapy no incision is made, but in wet cupping therapy incisions are made on the skin along with vacuum pressure application.

 At the end of the procedure, you will notice a bruise and discoloration of the skin because of broken blood vessels just underneath the skin.

 The needles used for hijama should be disinfected, clean and separate for everyone.
 If the same needle or infected one is used, it can result in a skin infection.

-Therefore before getting it done, you must ask the therapist that are using new needles for every patient or not?
+Therefore before getting it done, you must ask the therapist if they are using new needles for every patient or not.

 What is the Importance of Hijama in Islam?